beingbing/java-springboot/src/main/java/be/springboot/pp/exceptions/info.md

 #### Note:
 - We can transform an exception into another type as well, by handling it in a try-catch block and throwing the caught exception by wrapping it in another exception.
 - `try` block can be followed by `finally` block as well.
-In this case, `finally` will be ran and exception will propagate callback stack.
+In this case, `finally` will be run and then exception will propagate callback stack.
 - If thrown exception does not have a `catch` handler then `finally` will run and exception will propagate through callback stack.
 - Before closing a resource in `finally` always check whether that resource object is not-null.